• Duration18 Days

 • Stunning views of mountains from both Gokyo Ri and Kala Patthar Viewpoint.

-• Experience the most adventurous pass in the Khumbu region, Cho La pass above 5,400m.
+• Experience the most adventurous pass in the Khumbu region, Cho La passes above 5,400m.

 OUTLINE ITINERARY